Total beats profit forecast, cost cuts to exceed targets

 The jump in refining and chemicals profits to $1.3 billion from 401 million, shows how integrated oil companies can weather lower oil price by offsetting income falls from exploration and production with higher margins on gasoline and diesel sales.

-Total also said market conditions remained favorable at the start of the third quarter.
+Total also said market conditions remained favourable at the start of the third quarter.

 (Additional reporting by Raphael Bloch in Paris and Sarah Young in London,; editing by David Clarke)